The Strategy interface

 Placing orders

-# Market order — fills at the latest seen tick
+# Market order — fills at the latest seen tick.

 await ctx.place(self.venues[0], market, side="yes", size=Decimal("10"))